FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 );
 ```

 On successful authentication or failure, we'll redirect to the homepage.
-Let's update that now to show the login status, and provide a link to the "Members Only" area.
+Let's update that now to show the login status, and provide a link to the users profile page.
 Open the `index.js` file in the `routes` folder, and update the `get` route to the following:

 ```js
 router.get('/', function(req, res, next) {